abudaan/vega-multi-view/README.md

       - amount
 ```

-As you can see the `action` is now set to "change"; now the `dataset` key behaves like a sort of SQL query that selects rows and updates values of fields in the selected rows.
+As you can see the `action` is set to "change"; now the `dataset` object behaves like a sort of SQL query that selects rows and updates values of fields in the selected rows.

-The `select` object tells us how to select the right data row (or tuple) in the dataset.
-In this example we want to test for the category so `field` is set to "category" and `test` is set to "==".
+The `select` object tells us how to select the right data row in the dataset.
+In this example we want to select a row by category so `field` is set to "category" and `test` is set to "==".
 The value that we are going to test against will be provided by the signal, see below.

-Then we have a `update` object, in this object we list the field(s) in the data row that will be replaced by the new value(s) that will be provided by the signal as well.
-In this case we have only 2 fields in a data row and we only want to update the fiels "amount" of the selected category.
+Then we have an `update` object, in this object we list the field(s) in the data row that will be replaced by the new value(s).
+These values will be provided by the signal as well.
+In this case we have only 2 fields in a data row and we only want to update the field "amount" of the selected category.

 Now let's have a look at the spec to see how the signal sets the necessary values: